 - They will receive a "grace period" this means they will be able to keep their childcare for a short period. - Once the "grace period" has lapsed, the parent may be entitled to the universal 15 hour entitlement.

-Our main intake is in September.
-To apply for a place parent/carers need to return an application form on or before the closing date which is the last day of April.
-Application forms can be collected from the school office, downloaded from the school website or we can post them out on request.
+To apply for a place parent/carers need to return an application form.
+Application forms can be downloaded from the school website or we can post them out on request.